 Taking part in an optional civil rights seminar that met outside of typical school hours also helped Khaterzai in expressing her views and engaging in thoughtful debate.

 "One of the most valuable skills I learned at the School was how to delve deeply into a complex set of issues with the aim of providing a meaningful solution," she said.
 "St. Anne's-Belfield taught me how to debate ideas and how to approach interconnected challenges.
 Those skills not only prepared me for college but also for my present career... it was at the School where I developed the ability to think critically."

-In addition to Ms. Khaterzai's speech and the conferral of diplomas, the graduation ceremony will include the presentation of five awards and prizes:
+In addition to Ms. Khaterzai's speech and the conferral of diplomas, the graduation ceremony will include the presentation of four awards and prizes:

 - The Michael E. Waylett Service Award — honoring a teacher or staff member whose extraordinary dedication and service extends beyond the classroom;